Dialock/TempleGame/README.md

-# TempleGame
+# Temple Gardens 2014

-C# Based game project.
-Most funtionality was completed with ability to deploy on IOS/Android/Windows PC
+C# Based game project using Monogame framework.

+Most funtionality was completed with ability to deploy on IOS/Android/Windows PC.